 Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Modern language labs are known by many names, digital language lab, multimedia language lab, language media center and multimedia learning center to name but a few.
-View the video and read the text below to learn more.
+View our classic video explaining "What is a language lab" and read the text below to learn more.

 Modern language labs in general offer the following

-- Learners can record their own voice and play back the recordings, interact with each other and the teacher, and store results
+- Learners can record their own voice and play back the recordings, interact with each other and the teacher, and store their results and recordings;

 The purpose of a language lab is to involve students to actively participate in language learning exercises and get more practice than otherwise possible in a traditional classroom environment.
 Main benefit of a language lab is that it increases the time each student can spent actively speaking and practicing during the class.